mislav/blog/js/_posts/2010-05-07-semicolons.markdown

     var a=1;var b=2;var c=3;

 Still 24 bytes.
-So, adding semicolons and removing newlines saved us a whopping 0 bytes right there.
+So, adding semicolons and removing newlines saved us a whopping zero bytes right there.
 Radical.
-Most size reduction after minification isn't gained by removing newline characters; it's thanks to removing code comments and leading indentation.
+Most size reduction after minification isn't gained by removing newline characters — it's thanks to removing code comments and leading indentation.

 Also, some people recommend forcing yourself do use curly braces for blocks, even if they're only one line: